Synthetify/synthetify-protocol/docs/docs/technical/vaults.md

 - **debt_interest_rate** - yearly interest rate (charged minutely)
 - **collateral_ratio** - ratio of collateral to synthetic token that can be [borrowed](#borrow) using it
 - **liquidation_threshold** - ratio of debt to the value of collateral defining when an account can be [liquidated](#liquidation)
-- **liquidation_ratio** - percentage of user's collateral that can be liquidated at once
+- **liquidation_ratio** - maximum percentage of user's collateral that can be liquidated at once
 - **liquidation_penalty_liquidator** - percentage of additional collateral going to a liquidator
 - **liquidation_penalty_exchange** - percentage of liquidation that goes to liquidation fund as a penalty
 - **accumulated_interest** - interest rate of minted tokens.
 Can be withdrawn by admin